 Shortness of Breath During Exertion in Obesity

 Mild-to-moderate obesity.
 We have elected to study the effects of mild-to-moderate obesity in younger (20-45 yr), otherwise healthy and symptom free, adults for six reasons.
 One, mild-to-moderate obesity is very prevalent.
 Two, they are able to perform heavy exercise testing without difficulty, as well as the detailed lung measurements and underwater weighing procedures.
 Three, their pulmonary function is not greatly affected except for EELV.
 Four, they present a less complicated model of obesity than extreme obesity.
 Five, many are usually free of coexisting comorbidities unlike that of more obese subjects.
 And six, these subjects may benefit the most from early intervention to prevent the development of further obesity and/or cardiovascular comorbidities.
+Additionally, we will study the effects of mild-to-moderate obesity in older (65-75 yr), otherwise healthy and symptom free, adults for the same reasons mentioned above.
 Obese subjects will be included on the basis of having a percent body fat between 30 and 50, as determined by underwater weighing.
 As a guide, BMI will be used as an inclusion criterion in initial telephone screening (BMI 30-45).

 Patients with exertional dyspnea.
 These patients will be recruited from local physician groups, fitness centers, and local advertisements.
 To confirm dyspnea, the patients must have a rating of perceived breathlessness (RPB, 0-10 Borg scale) > 4 at VTh, which is greater than the value observed in preliminary testing for healthy lean and obese men and women (2 + 1).